Find your forest.

 Why do Sugarmaples always become such good friends?

-Mom taught me how to identify Sugarmaples (usually a tattoo on the inside of the upper arm) and after thirty years of introducing them, I’m stumped, too.
+Mom taught me how to identify Sugarmaples (usually a tattoo of Carol Burnett on the inside of the upper arm) and after thirty years of introducing them, I’m stumped, too.
 There’s just something about two warm-hearted, smart, trustworthy, informal, intrinsically motivated, silly, left-leaning, intellectually curious, resilient folks that guarantees they’ll hit it off.

 So what happens now?